Juknum/UTBM-Internship-Report/README.md

 <td>
 <a href="https://miktex.org/download">Website</a> — <a href="https://miktex.org/download">Download</a>

-Easy to install <u>but does not ship with Perl which the `latexmk` package requires.</u>
+Easy to install <u>but does not ship with Perl, which the `latexmk` package requires.</u>

 1. Install MiKTeX using the above link.
-Then you have the option to upgrade your installation to a standard TeX system.
-Just click the `Upgrade` button.
-Please be aware that this starts a ~200MB download.
+Then, you have the option to upgrade your installation to a standard TeX system by clicking the `Upgrade` button.
+Please be aware that this initiates a ~200MB download.
-_Alternatively, you can turn on the auto-install feature and let MiKTeX install missing packages on-the-fly.
+_Alternatively, you can enable the auto-install feature and let MiKTeX install missing packages on-the-fly.
 You can find this option in the Settings tab._

 <h5>On Windows</h5>

-2. You can install Perl using **Strawberry Perl**, which is available [here](http://strawberryperl.com/).
-    Once it's installed, you can verify that Perl is available by opening a new command prompt and typing `perl -v`.
-If it's installed correctly, you should see the version of Perl that you installed.
+2. Install Perl using **Strawberry Perl**, available [here](http://strawberryperl.com/).
+Once installed, verify that Perl is available by opening a new command prompt and typing `perl -v`.
+If installed correctly, you should see the version of Perl that you installed.

 3. Verify that both Perl and MiKTeX are in your `PATH` and restart any open command prompts.